- Proposed legislation would update categorization of cyberbullying

-New York (CNN) -- New York state Sen. Jeffrey Klein aims to update the state's harassment laws with new legislation amid national efforts to modernize laws that protect citizens from cyberbullying.
+New York state Sen. Jeffrey Klein aims to update the state's harassment laws with new legislation amid national efforts to modernize laws that protect citizens from cyberbullying.

 Klein and other senators in the Independent Democratic Conference met Monday to review the proposal, which includes two pieces of legislation.